 This is preliminary content and subject to change.

-Managing Hyper-V containers with Docker is almost identical to managing Windows Server containers.
-When creating a Hyper-V container with Docker, the
+Managing Hyper-V containers with Docker is nearly identical to managing Windows Server containers.
+To create a Hyper-V container with Docker, use the

 docker run -it --isolation=hyperv microsoft/nanoserver cmd

-This example will differentiate the isolation capabilities between Windows Server and Hyper-V containers.
+This example demonstrates the differences in isolation capabilities between Windows Server and Hyper-V containers.

 Here, a Windows Server containers is being deployed, and will be hosting a long running ping process.